SWIMMER AND PARENT ELIGIBILITY, REQUIREMENTS AND RESPONSIBILITIES:

 Q: Can I be on the pool deck during a meet?

 A: Every park is different.
-At Windmill Pointe Park, due to Covid, all spectators will watch from behind the fence, (outside the pool area).
-Only volunteers working the meets will be allowed on deck.
+At Windmill Pointe Park, spectators will watch from behind the fence or must be seated in a designated area on the pool deck.

 Q: Are parents/swimmers allowed to use an away meet park after a meet?

 A: Every park is different, but usually yes.